-

 Prerequisites: None

-Methods of assessment and examination: Overall assessment is by written essay.
+Methods of assessment and examination: The course will be evaluated by continuous assessment and final essay.

 Formal Logic